GSA’s Annual Awards

 Each year at the Annual Graduate Ball, GSA acknowledges graduate students’ exceptional contributions to the University community during an awards ceremony.

-In 2018, there were three awards students can nominate for:
+There are three awards students can nominate for:

 - The Grad Group of the Year Award, awarded to the nominated Grad Group which provided the most positive contribution to student life and organised the most appealing events and programming.

 - The Student Leader of the Year Award, awarded to the nominated graduate student who has worked closely with GSA to make a positive impact on behalf of the graduate student community.

 - The Broader Campuses Leader Award, awarded to the nominated graduate student who has made the strongest and most sustained contribution to one of the University of Melbourne campuses other than Parkville.

 Award winners each receive a framed certificate.
 Additionally:

 - The winning Grad Group wins $1,000 of funding to put toward an event or activity of their choosing.